Chiang Mai is the second largest city in Thailand but please don’t think that it’s simply a smaller version of Bangkok.

 There are many different things to do in Chiang Mai and it has such a different vibe to Bangkok that you could be forgiven for thinking that you are in a different country altogether.

 Chiang Mai is a sprawling city with the usual suburbs and shopping malls but it has so much more going for it.
 It retains much of its traditional charm while attracting numerous co-working spaces which cater for the hordes of digital nomads and ex-pats who work from the city.

 This article has been updated since it was first published.

-This post contains affiliate links and/or references to our advertisers.
-We may receive compensation when you click on or make a purchase using these links
+This post may contain affiliate links and/or references to our advertisers.
+We may receive compensation when you click on or make a purchase using such links

 Scarlet Jones Travels is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

 The 10 best things to do in Chiang Mai